amirahmedzaher9-art/Amir/README.md

 📊 &nbsp;I am **Amir Zaher**, a Data Analyst passionate about transforming data into meaningful insights.
 🔍 &nbsp;I work with **SQL, Python, Excel, and Power BI** to clean, analyze, and visualize data.
-📈 &nbsp;Interested in dashboards, automation, and building data-driven solutions.
+📈 &nbsp;Interested in dashboards, and building data-driven solutions.
 🌱 &nbsp;Currently improving my skills in data modeling, forecasting, and storytelling with data.
-✉️ &nbsp;Feel free to reach out at **your-email@example.com**.
+✉️ &nbsp;Feel free to reach out at **amirahmedzaher9@gmail.com**.
 💬 &nbsp;Happy to collaborate on analysis projects or dashboards!

 ---